STAR TREK:

 I do enjoy the decidedly low-energy Klingon encountered by the Enterprise crew - obviously someone accustomed to spending a lot of time by himself in space.
 A lot of unique choices occur with that character, and it gives Dr. Crusher and Worf and Data some fun scenes to play.

 But perhaps the best bit here is the tension between Data and Worf - a very unique dynamic that cannot be found in any other episode.
 It is so organic and believable in both the way that it bubbles up to the surface and in how it resolves itself, I think it's a real testament to the abilities of the Next Generation cast and the degree to which they gelled over time.
-Compare all this to the very similar problems Data was supposed to be having back in "Redemption, Part II" (the season five opener), and I think it's quite easy to see how much superior "Gambit" is in portraying this.
+Compare all this to the very similar problems Data was supposed to be having back in "Redemption, Part II" (the season five opener), and I think it's quite easy to see how superior "Gambit" is in portraying this.
 Additionally, I think the writing for Worf here really achieves a nice balance between some of his natural emotional tendencies and his abilities to quickly overcome those tendencies to align himself with purer states of mind... when he decides it's worth it.
 It's particularly great to get this in the middle of episode two here, because it then lends great credibility later on when Worf is but the second crewmember to be pure enough to pass the final weapon's big test.

 Before the big wrap up for this story, we get a smaller one dealing with Richard Lynch's character and his pain discipline device.
 The dynamic isn't bad, except for one outstanding problem.
 Exactly when and how did Picard have a chance to do what he says he did?
 It seemed that would have been the crux of the entire challenge - the kind of thing that keeps every member of this crew awake at night trying to figure out.
 If he had cracked it, we the audience deserve to find out how he managed it, and we can cry foul of the story for cheating us.
 Shades of Doctor Who's "The Stones of Blood" (story no. 100).